alihussainzada/simple-php-blog/README.md

 - **Categories & Tags**: Organize content intuitively.
 - **Responsive Purple Theme**: Aesthetic and simple.

-I developed PurpleBlog as a personal project to apply PHP skills practically, taking the concepts beyond theory to build a functional application.
+I developed KoalaSEC Blog as a personal project to apply PHP skills practically, taking the concepts beyond theory to build a functional application.
 It’s a project I’m proud of, and it’s now a part of my portfolio.

 ## Why I Built This